 Does the finder get to keep the lost item if the owner cannot be located?

-Case law is clear that a person who finds and takes possession of an item has a better claim against the world to the item except for the true owner.
+Case law is clear that a person who finds and takes possession of lost and found things has a better claim against the world to the item except for the true owner.
 This, however, is provided:

 - The finder has acted honestly to reunite the item with the true owner [that is, handed it in to someone able to find the owner];